VienDinhCom/practice-makes-perfect/database-orm-prisma/README.md

 I used Prisma.
 Designed it to store words, their senses, and example sentences.
 Users could create their own lists, picking the words and senses they wanted to practice.
 They could even track their progress with [SuperMemo](https://github.com/VienDinhCom/supermemo) flashcards.

+This database comprehensively includes various types of relationships, such as One-to-One, One-to-Many, Many-to-One, and Many-to-Many, ensuring efficient data organization and seamless interaction between different entities.

 Although it never became a big product, I learned a lot.
 Now, I’m sharing it—a minimal database version of my product—in hopes that someone else might find it useful or even be inspired to spark a new idea.

 That’s the thing about building—it’s never just about the final product.
 It’s about what you pick up along the way.